shirakaba/react-nativescript/README.md

 ## Documentation

 Under construction – please be patient!
-For now, please refer to the example components and use the [NativeScript Core docs](https://docs.nativescript.org/start/introduction) as your guide.
+For now, please refer to the examples mentioned below and use the [NativeScript Core docs](https://docs.nativescript.org/start/introduction) as your guide.

 ### Example app